The best waterproof jackets 2024: brave the elements with these top-rated hard and softshells

 -

 This is a 2-layer jacket, so it isn’t quite as warm as 3-layer shell, but the trade off is that it’s very light and easy to stash in a backpack or daypack, ready for when you need to deploy it in wet or windy weather.
-The fit is quite snug (Euro style), and there isn’t a massive amount of room for wearing a bulky mid layer beneath this jacket, so if you’re intending to use it at higher altitudes and/or in colder climes when you might need a puffer layer, you may need to consider going up a size.
+The fit is quite snug (Euro style), and there isn’t a massive amount of room for wearing a bulky mid layer beneath this jacket, so if you’re intending to use it at higher altitudes and/or in colder climes when you might need a puffer layer or down jacket, you may need to consider going up a size.

 Read our full Salewa Puez Paclite GTX review

-The best bombproof jacket
+The best waterproof jacket for versatility

-The best bombproof jacket
+The best waterproof jacket for versatility

 Specifications

-Waterproof rating: HH 28,000mm
+Waterproof rating: HH 10,000mm

-Breathability rating: RET: 6, 121g/m2
+Breathability rating: 6,000g/m2/24hrs

 Reasons to buy